kendricchung-aqi/getting-started/LocationNote.md

 | TimeSeries | `Stage.Telemetry@Loc1` | An optional time-series identifier for the note can be specified in any of three formats:<br/><br/>- `{Parameter}.{Label}` (eg. `Stage.Telemetry`)<br/>- `{Parameter}.{Label}@{Location}` (eg. `Stage.Telemetry@Loc1`)<br/>- `{TimeSeriesUniqueId}` (eg. `b2c1b04f9e0547e7a23f9709137ddc7d) |
 | Tag:*{key}* |  | Column headers beginning with "Tag:" followed by the key of the tag can be used to assign a tag value to a location note.
 The tag must be configured with AppliesToLocationNotes = true in order to set a value for the location note. |

-## Format of the `UpdateLocationNotes.csv` file
+## UPDATE operations

 The same CSV file format for the `-Task="CREATE LocationNote CreateLocationNotes.csv"` task can also be used for the `-Task="UPDATE LocationNote UpdateLocationNotes.csv"` task.
-But the CSV shape of an UPDATE task can be much thinner, only needing to supply one column to select a location, plus one column for each property to update.
+But the CSV shape of an UPDATE task can be thinner, with only the columns required to identify the note and the properties which are changing.
+Properties not included in the CSV column header will not be updated.

-The UPDATE LOCATION task needs a CSV with at least a LocationIdentifier or UniqueId column, plus any other columns of the location to be updated.
-Any columns not included in the CSV will not be modified.

-Notes:
-- You cannot update the `UtcOffset` column of an existing location.
-When the `-Task='UPDATE Location pathToCsv'` task is used, the `UtcOffset` column will be ignored if it exists in the CSV file.
-- When all the column values match the current location's property values, no change will be made to the location.
-A location will only be modified when at least one property value is changed.
+The best way to identify a location note is through its `UniqueId` property, available from the `GET AQUARIUS/Publish/v2/GetLocationData` API response, or by running the EXPORT operation.

+If no `UniqueId` value exists (or of no `Unique` column header exists for the whole file), but a note has a `StartTime` and `EndTime`, then the note can be identified through the combination of the `LocationIdentifier`, `StartTime`, and the `EndTime` columns.

+Notes with no start time or no end time can only be identified using the `UniqueId` column.

+## DELETE operations

+Only the `UniqueId` column is used, so it must be present.
+All other columns will be ignored.

 ## Format of location note tag columns